Learn about WordFly SPF requirements.

 Topics covered in this article:

 WordFly uses an SPF record on our sending domain to ensure your emails reach the inbox.
 Only the sender has to publish the SPF and WordFly is the sender.
-Standard SPF uses the domain in the envelope from address, which for WordFly emails is response.wordfly.com.
+Standard SPF uses the domain in the envelope from address, which for WordFly emails is return.wordfly.com.

 SenderID has been deprecated by ISPs as a requirement for reaching the inbox.
 WordFly does not require this text record to meet deliverability best practices.
 You can still publish a SenderID following these steps.